SharathReddyKottam/agent-weather-reminder/README.md

 5. Google Calendar API setup

 Go to Google Cloud Console → APIs & Services → Library and enable Google Calendar API.
 Create OAuth 2.0 Web Client ID credentials.
 Download the JSON and save it as credentials.json in your project folder.
 Add your Gmail under OAuth Consent Screen → Test Users.
 When you first run, a browser window will open for authentication.
 (The repo includes credentials.json.example for reference — don’t share your real one!)

 🚀 Usage

 Run the agent:

-python agent.py
+-python agent.py

 Example input:

-check tomorrow's weather in London and remind me if I need an umbrella
+-check tomorrow's weather in London and remind me if I need an umbrella

 Example output: